 We throw open our apartment blinds – to drizzle and grey skies.
-This is not how we imagined a summer break in a landlocked country in central Europe.
-Still, we gamely throw on a couple of layers and make the ten minute walk from our apartment to Gare de Luxembourg.
+This is not how we imagined a summer break in Europe.
+Still, we throw on a couple of layers and make the ten minute walk from our apartment to Gare de Luxembourg.

 The train from Luxembourg to Ettelbruck runs every 30 minutes and takes around half an hour.
 We didn’t spend any time in the town itself, but because of it’s central location and transport hub it’s probably a good base for exploring Luxembourg.
 From Ettelbruck station, the 570 bus stop is on the right of the station, and this half-hourly bus takes about 25 minutes to reach Vianden.
 We disembarked at Vianden Gare, but could have got off a stop later right in the centre of the village.

 We get to the castle but decide not to visit.
 After all that effort, it now seems a shame that we didn’t.
 But our tummies are rumbling so we continue down the steep cobbled streets towards the village.
-We end up at Ancien Cinema for lunch, a quirky coffee shop-cafe-cinema, with a classic James Bond martini quote on the wall, film quizzes as placemats and Tom & Jerry playing on loop on the huge screen out back.
+We end up at Ancien Cinema for lunch, a quirky coffee shop-cafe-cinema, with a classic James Bond martini quote on the wall, film quizzes as place mats and Tom & Jerry playing on loop on a huge screen out back.

-It’s a little less drizzly on our last morning, but there’s still nothing positive to say about the weather.
-We pack up our suitcases, clean up the apartment and check out at 11am as promised.
+It’s a little less drizzly on our final morning, but there’s still nothing positive to say about the weather.
+We pack our suitcases, clean the apartment and check out at 11am as promised.
 Our flight is not for another 10 hours.
-We already know we’ve exhausted Luxembourg City’s options so it’s back to the station (via left luggage this time; more on this later…) for another trip out.
+We’ve exhausted Luxembourg City’s options so it’s back to the station (via left luggage this time; more on this later…) for another trip out.

 “Oui, nous savons que…but can we get on anyway?”

 So we wait 20 minutes, and as expected, the bus and it’s jobsworth driver arrive back in Esch-sur-Sûre.
-I’m tempted to ask if he’s going to Insenborn but think better of it.
 The driver plays Clean Bandit’s “Symphony” on loop all the way back to Ettelbruck as punishment for our insolence.